-- A CSP problem can be converted to the 'optimal' configuration problem - The quality of a configuration in a CSP - = the number of constraints violated - Solving: minimize the number of constraint violations of violations =3 of violations =1 of violations =0
+- A CSP problem - Is it possible to formulate the problem as an optimal configuration search problem?
+Yes. - The quality of a configuration in a CSP can be measured by the number of violated constraints - Solving: minimize the number of constraint violations of violations =3 of violations =1 of violations =0